jstinbrey/jstinbrey/README.md

 🤖 AI Major
 ☁️ Cloud Computing Enthusiast
 💻 Building intelligent and scalable solutions
-✈️ Aviation Fan • ⚡ Pokémon Trainer

----
-*"Turning ideas into intelligent systems."*
+I like metal birds ✈️ and weird animals in pokebols ⚡

 ## 🌐 Socials: